pradeeban/mediator/docs/source/index.rst

 The Cancer Imaging Archive (TCIA), caMicroscope, and metadata from CSV files for cancer images.

+** Citing MEDIator **
-If you have used MEDIator in your research, please cite the below paper.
+If you have used MEDIator in your research, please cite the below paper:

-Kathiravelu, P. & Sharma, A. (2015).
-MEDIator: A Data Sharing Synchronization Platform for Heterogeneous Medical Image Archives.
+Kathiravelu, P. & Sharma, A. (2015). **MEDIator: A Data Sharing Synchronization Platform for Heterogeneous Medical Image Archives.**
-In Workshop on Connected Health at Big Data Era (BigCHat'15), co-located with 21st ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2015).
+In *Workshop on Connected Health at Big Data Era (BigCHat'15), co-located with 21st ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2015)*.
 Aug.
 2015.
 ACM.
 6 pages. http://doi.org/10.13140/RG.2.1.3709.4248

 Contents